jallen2034/cbc-take-home/README.md

 ### Server Side Data Transformation: Building a Hierarchical Structure

+To optimize data processing, I implemented a helper function, `buildJobHierarchyTree()`, which is executed on the server-side first when the React component at the top of the tree here mounts.
-To streamline processing, I created a helper function, `buildJobHierarchyTree()`, which transforms the JSON data into a structured, tree-like format for each unique job.
-This function takes a parent job ID and recursively gathers all related child jobs, organizing them hierarchically.
-The result is a nested structure where each job can have multiple levels of sub-jobs, enabling accurate cost calculations and a clearer UI representation.
+This function transforms the JSON data into a structured, tree-like format for each unique job.
+It accepts a parent job ID as an argument and recursively retrieves all associated child jobs, organizing them hierarchically.
+The resulting nested structure allows each unique job to contain multiple levels of sub-jobs, facilitating accurate cost calculations.

 Although alternative approaches probably exist, such as using a more iterative method or directly leveraging the existing JSON structure for all unique jobs and dependencies, I found this recursive approach of building individual job hierarchies